Kinesiologist Researches Olympic Games

 “The Olympics promise to open new vistas in Britain’s 21st century sporting landscape," he writes in the book's epilogue, "leaving behind an enduring legacy of urban regeneration and mass youth participation."

-Because the eligibility rules have been eased that once prohibited any participation by professional athletes, Llewellyn notes, “it is easy to forget that the Olympic Games were once a strictly amateur event, open to only those athletes who did not derive any financial profit from their sporting talents.”
+Because the eligibility rules that once prohibited any participation by professional athletes have been eased, Llewellyn notes, “it is easy to forget that the Olympic Games were once a strictly amateur event, open to only those athletes who did not derive any financial profit from their sporting talents.”
 He and John Gleaves, assistant professor of kinesiology, are working on an upcoming book titled, “The Rise and Fall of Olympic Amateurism.”

 Llewellyn joined Cal State Fullerton’s faculty in 2010.
 His degrees in kinesiology include a Ph.D. from Penn State, an MA from Cal State Long Beach and a bachelor's degree from the University of Wales Institute, Cardiff.